 Also of interest is that Sierra Madre has more people living here who work in computers and math than 95% of the places in the US.

-Sierra Madre is a very ethnically-diverse city.
+Sierra Madre is an extremely ethnically-diverse city.
 The people who call Sierra Madre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sierra Madre residents report their race to be White, followed by Asian.
 Sierra Madre also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.33% of the city’s residents.
-Important ancestries of people in Sierra Madre include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 14.38% of the city’s residents.
+Important ancestries of people in Sierra Madre include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Sierra Madre is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.